 Prerequisites

-• A release engineer with a working PGP key and passphrase
+• 1 with a working PGP key and passphrase and a clean git checkout

 • Sync release notes with CHANGES.md